case112/smart-greenhouse/README.md

 ## About

-**NB! codebase is currently being updated and it might not work as expected NB!**

 **Greenhouse automation with Raspberry Pi**

 This is a write up of an automated greenhouse that regulates the inside temperature by automatically opening 2 windows on either side of the building.
 Addition to that it waters the plants as required.